Technical Frequently Asked Questions (FAQ)

 - Which countries are involved?

-Fourteen countries are involved in building the James Webb Space Telescope: Austria, Belgium, Canada, Denmark, France, Germany, Ireland, Italy, the Netherlands, Spain, Sweden, Switzerland, the United Kingdom and the United States of America.
+Fourteen countries are providing hardware components to build the James Webb Space Telescope: Austria, Belgium, Canada, Denmark, France, Germany, Ireland, Italy, the Netherlands, Spain, Sweden, Switzerland, the United Kingdom and the United States of America.
+In addition: Finland, Greece, Luxembourg, Norway, Poland, Portugal, The Czech Republic and Romania are members of the European Space Agency and are also contributing to the success of Webb.
 The launch of Webb will take place in French Guiana, an overseas department of France located in South America.
+After launch, scientists from around the world will use the telescope for astronomical investigations.

 - Wouldn't it be better to fly a number of smaller missions instead of one big mission?